henryhsue/DeepLearningPython35/README.md

 ## Just type at shell: **python3.5 test.py**

 In test.py there are examples of networks configurations with proper comments.
 I did that to relate with particular chapters from the book.

+## Playing around or debugging with ipython:
+Load IPython and run `load startup.py`